 Crown Gall is a common croton disease in which bacteria form stick, swollen growths on the stems of the plants.
-If you croton plants have this disease, it cannot be cured or treated.
+If croton plants have this disease, it often cannot be cured or treated.
 You must cut away all infected parts and discard them far away from the Croton.
 It spreads easily and quickly, so act fast the moment you see crown gall.

 Powdery mildew is a common aesthetic disease that happens to most plants that experience moisture and humidity.
 It is not very harmful to plants; it just makes the leaves look ugly.

 But too much of the mildew can keep leaves from developing a healthy shape and structure.
 It can be treated with neem oil or wiping each leaf with baking soda.

 - The Croton Mammy plant needs to be in warm, humid weather to grow well.
 It doesn’t like cold or hot extremes.

 - When watered, the soil must drain quickly, or else you could risk giving the croton root rot.
 Keep the grow moisture, but not wet.

 - The growing zones for this plant are 9-11 if it is indoor and 4-11 if it outdoors.